Confirmation Bias in Social Networks: Theoretical results

 \end{definition}

+\begin{lemma}[strong connectivity] The $t$-th power of matrix $W$, $W^{t}$, converges to a unique row-stochastic matrix with unit rank (all rows the same) as $t$ tends to infinity, i.e. where the invariant distribution $\pi$ is the normalized left eigenvector of the matrix $W$ associated to the unit eigenvalue, i.e. $\pi^{\top} W = \pi^{\top}$ and $\sum_{i}\pi_{i} = 1$. \end{lemma}

 A first case of interest is the limiting case in which individuals exclusively pay attention to friends.
-This represents the situation where agents disregard signals completely and are pure conformists.
-The consensus reached is slightly different from the classic DeGroot case, and the limiting opinion is not properly a weighted average of the initial opinions, even though is still very close to it.
-The discrepancy has to do with the fact that agents are exchanging opinions and precisions (parameters $\alpha$ and $\beta$ of priors).
+This represents the situation wherein agents disregard signals completely and are pure conformists.
+The consensus reached is slightly different from the classic DeGroot case, as the limiting opinion is not exactly a weighted average of the initial opinions, although is still very close to it.
+The discrepancy has to do with the fact that agents are exchanging opinions and precisions (parameters $\alpha$ and $\beta$ ).
 This is stated as follows.